deptagency/algomart/apps/cms/README.md

 When you first spin up the app, you'll see only text rendered in place of images.
 There's an extra step needed in order to make these files available.

-a.
-In the local CMS, go to Settings (the cog wheel)
+1. In the local CMS, go to Settings (the cog wheel)
-b.
-Go to Roles & Permissions
+1. Go to Roles & Permissions
-c.
-Click on the Public category
+1. Click on the Public category
-d.
-At the bottom of the table, click on System Collections, which will expand the table
+1. At the bottom of the table, click on System Collections, which will expand the table
-e.
-Navigate to Directus Files
+1. Navigate to Directus Files
-f.
-Click on the second icon (the Read column), which will open a dropdown
+1. Click on the second icon (the Read column), which will open a dropdown
-g.
-Select All Access
+1. Select All Access

 Then go back and refresh, and you should see images!